Eliagiac/Eliagiac/README.md

 ## 💻 Technical Diversification

 Beyond C#, I thrive on exploring various technologies.
-My journey includes delving into Python programming, mastering relational databases, and crafting RESTful APIs.
+My journey includes delving into Python programming, relational databases, and RESTful APIs.
 The dynamic nature of technology excites me, and I embrace the challenge of adapting to and excelling in new technological frontiers.

 ## 🧠 Problem Solver with a Passion